Amazon Transparency

 Final screens

-My work integrating Transparency into the Search, Detail, and Progress Tracker pages, as well as the Amazon Lens experience and content design, resulted in significant metric improvements for products enrolled in the Transparency program.
+My work on Search, Detail, and Progress Tracker pages, along with the Amazon Lens experience and content design, contributed to measurable improvements for products enrolled in the Transparency program.

 6%